Types Of Dialysis

-There are two types of dialysis: haemodialysis and peritoneal dialysis.
-This page deals with haemodialysis.
+There are two types of dialysis:

 The word ‘haemo’ refers to blood.
 Haemodialysis is a process that balances blood chemistry and filters wastes and fluid from the blood.

-For haemodialysis, two needles are inserted into the patient’s arm.
+For Haemodialysis, two needles are inserted into the patient’s arm.
 One needle withdraws the blood and the other returns the filtered blood to the patient’s body.

 The blood, which is withdrawn by the first needle, travels outside the body through the tubing and the dialysis machine then pumps this blood through a filter called a dialyzer, which is attached to the dialysis machine.
 The dialyzer cleans the blood and it is returned to the patient’s body through the other needle.

 The dialyzer is also called an artificial kidney because it is an artificial replacement for the patient’s damaged kidneys.
 During the process of haemodialysis, the haemodialysis machine circulates the dialysate (fluid with chemicals that helps to remove wastes from the body) to the artificial kidney.
-Haemodialysis is typically performed at a dialysis centre.
+Haemodialysis is typically performed at a dialysis center.

 Haemodialysis is performed at NU Hospitals with sophisticated equipment (volumetric, bicarbonate machines).
-We have 14 state-of-the-art machines [13 of them in the haemodialysis unit and 1 in the intensive care unit (ICU)].
+We have 14 state-of-the-art machines [13 of them in the Haemodialysis unit and 1 in the intensive care unit (ICU)].
 A state-of-the-art reverse osmosis plant purifies the water used for haemodialysis.
 Periodic cultures of the reverse osmosis water are performed to ensure good quality of water.

 We perform around 13 to 14,000 dialysis per year.